dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 > [!div class="checklist"]
 >
 > * Understand the problem
-> * Use the pre-trained model
+> * Incorporate the pre-trained TensorFlow model into the ML.NET pipeline
+> * Train and evaluate the ML.NET model
-> * Classify images with a loaded model
+> * Classify a test image

 Check out the Machine Learning samples GitHub repository to explore an expanded image classification sample.
 > [!div class="nextstepaction"]